LuisHenryGT/LuisHenryGT.github.io/content/authors/admin/_index.md

 #   Only `title`, `awarder`, and `date` are required.
 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
 awards:
-  - title: CS50x Introduction to Computer Science - Hardvard Univeristy
+  - title: CS50x Introduction to Computer Science - Harvard Univeristy
     url:
     date: '2024-11-25'
     awarder: Harvard Univeristy
     icon: "custom/harvard"
     summary: |
-      I completed an introduction to computer science and programming, learning to solve problems through computational thinking, algorithms, and data structures.
+      I completed an introduction to computer science and programming course, learning to solve problems through computational thinking, algorithms, and data structures.
 I gained proficiency in foundational programming concepts using C and Python, explored web development with HTML, CSS, and JavaScript, and worked with SQL for database management.
 The course emphasized correctness, design, and style, culminating in a final project where I applied these skills to create innovative applications.
   - title: RSNA Imaging AI Certificate
     url: uploads/RSNA_Certificate.pdf
     date: '2024-06-11'
     awarder: Radiological Society of North America
     icon: "custom/RSNA_favicon.svg"
     summary: |
       The RSNA Imaging AI Foundational Certicate, is a six-module program demonstrating prociency in understanding, evaluating, deploying, and safely using AI tools in medical imaging.
-Motivated by a strong interest in the integration of AI and radiology and a commitment to staying current with the eld's evolving future
+I am motivated by my strong interest in the integration of AI in radiology and my commitment to stay current with the field's evolving future
-  - title: NIIC Scholarship Program (SIIM and RSNA)
+  - title: NIIC Scholarship Program
     url: /uploads/NIIC_Certificate.pdf
     date: '2024-03-08'
     awarder: Society for Imaging Informatics in Medicine
     icon: code-bracket
     summary: |
-      DPA, RSNA and SIIM have established the NIIC Scholarship Program to assist students, residents, fellows, and PhD Candidates to attend the week-long online experience for imaging informaticists seeking to better leverage their expertise towards a broader, more holistic engagement within the field.
-Borne out of our collaboration with the RSNA and DPA, NIIC is the first of its kind to delve into comprehensive fundamental principles in today’s real-world ecosystem of imaging informatics - in order to create enduring engagement and innovation within the field.
+      Awarded a scholarship to attend a week-long course designed by SIIM and RSNA, providing foundational knowledge in imaging informatics.
+Driven by a passion for medical imaging and healthcare technology, I continuously pursue self-directed learning to deepen my expertise.
 ---

 ## About Me

- Hi 👋 I'm Luis Henry Gonzalez Torres a fourth-year medical student at McGill University with a passion for radiology and medical imaging.
-My academic interests span artificial intelligence in healthcare, imaging informatics, and clinical decision-making tools.
+ Hi 👋 I'm Luis Henry Gonzalez Torres, a fourth-year medical student at McGill University with a passion for radiology and medical imaging.
+My academic interests span from artificial intelligence in healthcare to imaging informatics, and clinical decision-making tools.
 I've also collaborated on research exploring reproducibility of thoracic CT scan measurements.
-I actively contributes to workshops and initiatives, such as teaching peers to develop AI algorithms and organizing an inter-university ultrasound competitions.
+I actively contribute to workshops and initiatives, such as teaching peers to develop AI algorithms and organizing inter-university ultrasound competitions.
 My future goal is to combine my love for anatomy, medical imaging and technology, aiming to advance patient care.